Home » Son of Sam Locations » This Location

 Freund's murder was significant, as it motivated the police to investigate possible links between the recent spate of random shootings that had taken place in the Bronx and Queens.

-Although nicknames such as "the Son of Sam" and "the .44 caliber killer" hadn't been coined yet, both the police and the media were beginning to notice the glaring similarities between the incidents.
+Although nicknames such as "the Son of Sam" and "the .44 caliber killer" hadn't been coined yet, both the police and the media were beginning to notice the glaring similarities between the crimes.

 This location belongs to the following categories: